gaugefreedom/intelexta/schemas/README.md

 ## License

-See the main IntelexTA repository LICENSE file.
+See the main Intelexta repository LICENSE file.

 ---